-Adoption of Amended PFRS
+Adoption of Amended PFRS Accounting Standards

-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following amended PFRS:
+The accounting policies adopted are consistent with those of the previous financial year.
+Relevant amended PFRS Accounting Standards effective beginning January 1, 2024 did not have any material effect on the financial statements of the Company.